wesbos/es6-articles/19 - Destructing Arrays.md

 Did you know Destructuring also works with arrays?

-Sometimes you have some data where it's based on its index - or it's place in the array.
+Sometimes we have data where it's based on its index - or it's place in the array.
 Let's say you want to get the first, the second and the third thing out of that array.

 Traditionally we might be able to do something like this: